dxc-technology/com.servicemesh.agility.adapters.core.aws/README.md

 core.aws is dependent on the [agility-platform-sdk project](https://github.com/csc/agility-platform-sdk).
 The core.aws ant build file requires that agility-platform-sdk be built first.

 If you want to edit core.aws using Eclipse you'll need to define Eclipse build path variables:
-* IVY-LIB - Contains the path to the *ivy-lib* directory under agility-platform-sdk
+* IVY-LIB: Contains the path to the *ivy-lib* directory under agility-platform-sdk
-* COMMON-LIB - Contains the path to the *lib* directory under agility-platform-sdk
+* COMMON-LIB: Contains the path to the *lib* directory under agility-platform-sdk
-* DIST - Contains the path to the *dist* directory under agility-platform-sdk
+* DIST: Contains the path to the *dist* directory under agility-platform-sdk

 ### Reference Implementations
 Examples of utilizing the core.aws bundle with various AWS APIs are provided with the unit tests: